• Home

 Do you offer group transportation?

-We here at Natural Connections love adventures both landscape and wildlife alike.
-Winter happens to be a preference for several reasons.
-First of all, the animals are FAR easier to spot in the Winter due to leafless tress and fur standing out better off of a background of white.
-It is also easier to physically focus on the animal in this environment and leads to a higher percentage of usable shots.
+1) First of all, the animals are FAR easier to spot in winter due to leafless trees/bushes and fur standing out better off of a background of white.

-A second reason is that the parks and areas known for wildlife are FAR less populated with people during the winter.
-You will not have to deal with hundreds of selfie-sticks on the Winter workshops.
-And fewer people in the area means more easier logistics and even better dining situations.
+3) The national parks and areas known for wildlife are FAR less populated with people during the winter.
+You will not have to deal with hundreds of selfie-sticks or people trying to pet bison during winter workshops.

 How do you determine the number of participants in your workshops?